YoichiMukai/Yoichi-website-academic/content/home/experience.md

   description = """
   Teach:
   * Basic Japanese I & II; Intermediate Japanese I & II
-  * Intro to Descriptive Linguistics
+  * Intro to Descriptive Linguistics (Introcution to Language nad Lingusitcs)
-  * Intro to Historical and Applied Linguistics
+  * Intro to Historical and Applied Linguistics (Langauge and Lingusitics in Use)
   """

 [[experience]]